Legal Translation Dubai

 Understanding Authenticated Translation

 The Ministry of Justice licensing system ensures legal translation in Dubai requires verified competence.
-Our certified translators demonstrate proficiency in Arabic and the target language, understanding of legal terminology, and knowledge of formatting requirements.
-The official stamp and signature with QR code allow any government agency to verify translator qualifications—this authentication is what makes your translated document officially certified.
+Our translator demonstrates proficiency in Arabic and the target language, understanding of legal terminology, and knowledge of formatting requirements.
+The official stamp and signature with QR code allow any government agency to verify translator qualifications.

 UAE Jurisdictions

-Different jurisdictions have distinct requirements for certified translation services.
-Dubai Courts operate under UAE civil law and require Arabic for all documents issued locally.
-DIFC Courts and ADGM Courts operate under common law in English, but require authenticated translation for Arabic documents.
-Free zone authorities (DMCC, JAFZA, DAFZA) have their own standards for types of certified translation.
+Different jurisdictions have distinct requirements.
+Dubai Courts operate under UAE civil law and require Arabic for all documents.
+DIFC Courts and ADGM Courts operate under English common law but require authenticated translation for Arabic documents.
+Free zone authorities (DMCC, JAFZA, DAFZA) have their own standards.

 Types of Documents We Translate